akka/akka-grpc/docs/src/main/paradox/index.md

 ### gRPC vs REST

-* Where REST is more flexible about encoding, gRPC standardizes Protobuf.
+* Where REST is more flexible about encoding, gRPC standardizes on Protobuf.
 * Where REST can be either schemaless or use a 3rd-party schema, gRPC always declares the service and messages in a Protobuf schema definition.

 ### gRPC vs SOAP